ckuelker/quick-guide-en-us/Dev/HPC/atlas.md

 done
 ```

-3. Or set via kernel parameter (as described in ATLAS/doc/atlas_install.pdf
+3. Or set by kernel parameter as described in ATLAS/doc/atlas_install.pdf page
-   page 5 (not tested).
+   5 (not tested).

-4. Or use `BLAS` (as performance can not be guaranteed anyways, it throttling
+4. Or use `BLAS` (since performance cannot be guaranteed anyway, throttling
-   can not be disabled.)
+   cannot be disabled).

 5. Or if you insist on ATLAS, disable timing with `--cripple-atlas-performance`

-If throttling is __not__ disabled, and you are not using
+If throttling is __not__ disabled and you are not using
-`--cripple-atlas-performance`, you might see this error (copied from a non
+`--cripple-atlas-performance`, you may see this error (copied from a
-Raspberry Pi):
+non-Raspberry Pi):

 ~~~
 ERROR: enum fam=0, chip=32765, model=113, mach=-1785083552